IBM-Cloud/docs/cloudnative/tutorial_bff.md

 3. You can run curl on your server with `curl http://localhost:8080`.

-4. You can view your the API document on your server at:
+4. You can view the API document on your server at:

 	```
 	http://localhost:8080/swagger/api